 Scab, caused by Cladosporium cucumerinum is a significant problem for summer and winter squash, pumpkin, melon, and watermelon.
 Resistant cultivars of cucumber are widely available.
 The fungus can infect all above ground portions of the plant, but is most serious when it occurs on fruit.

 The pathogen survives in the soil on infected crop debris for up to three years, may be seedborne, and is capable of saprophytic growth.
 The disease is favored by fog, heavy dew, light rains, and cool temperatures.
 The pathogen spreads on moist air, on insects, equipment, and humans.
+C. cucumerinum overwinters in infected squash and pumpkin 4 vines, soil, and may also be seed-borne.
+Spores produced in the spring can infect in as little as 9 hours, produce spots by 3 days, and produce a new crop of spores by 4 days.

 Cultural Controls & Prevention: